Worship

 About Holy Communion (first Sundays):

-God is the God of the cosmos, transcending time and space.
 In the United Methodist Church, we practice open communion.
 That is to say, we place no barrier between you and the Lord’s Table.
-All who are seeking the grace of Jesus are welcome.
-You are invited to gather the elements with care and delight.
+All who seek the grace of Jesus are welcome.

 Preaching